cenab/ishe/dementia-real-talk-server/README.md

-# Dementia Real Talk Server
+# Ayshe Server

+The server application for Ayshe, a real-time conversation application with your AI companion.

 Backend server for the Dementia Real Talk application.